 News for the week of February 5th to the 11th:

-Tuesday morning started out with a fast pace game of volleyball.
+It wouldn’t be Tuesday without a fast pace game of volleyball.
 Residents lined up in the dining room for an hour of toss the ball.
 Everyone came away the winner, with all getting a little exercise in the process.
 The afternoon found our Bingo enthusiasts in the Square.
-All left with bags full of treats.
-Volunteers Michelle and Eileen kept the game running smoothly.
+All went away with bags full of treats.
+Volunteers Michelle, and Eileen kept the game running smoothly.
+We again welcomed Mrs. Zutter and her students to help out during our bingo hour.

 On Thursday morning our Green Leaf Crafters met in the square to talk about our next craft projects.
-Several options were discussed and it was decided that we will once again start the seeds for our courtyard planters and after that we will make mini hat magnets for our refrigerators.
-It was sure nice to talk about Spring related projects.
-Meanwhile residents gathered in the East Dining room to participate in our catholic worship service.
-Father Joe and Duane from St. Joseph’s Catholic Church in Elk Mound take time from their busy schedule to come as share with our residents and it is much appreciated.
+We decided that we would like have a basket social and will be making items to put in the baskets to be auctioned off.
+They will contain a personalized cookbook with the residents’ favorite recipes along with other items that can be used in the kitchen.
+It should be a fun project.
 We exercised our brains Thursday afternoon with our monthly Spelling Bee.
 The residents enjoy testing their knowledge, and also reminisce about past school days when an occasional Spelling Bee was a part of the school curriculum.

-The Catholics gathered on East for our Friday morning rosary group led by Loretta.
+The Catholics gathered for our Friday morning rosary group led by Loretta.
 Later in the Square we held Gospel Sing a Long.
 We love picking out our favorite hymns to sing.
-Kathy and Bruce lead us in this hour of music and prayer.
+Cathy and Bess led us in this hour of music and prayer.
 Friday afternoon, Dime Bingo was played in the Square.
 It is always a great way to end the week.

 Until next week,